⚠️

 }

-7.5 Collection Mapping Optimization
+6.5 Collection Mapping

-For large collections, Facet provides several optimization strategies:
+For collections, Facet provides convenient extension methods:

-7.5.1 Parallel Processing
+6.5.1 Parallel Processing

 // Sequential mapping (default)